 they do, they collaborate intentionally and with premeditation in destroying the

 planet and in eradicating humanity.

 state of the economy is that seven billion consumers continue to consume more natural

 resources.
 To persist in maintaining

 growth in development destroys the planet.

 Willem Adrianus de Bruijn,

-thesis is given on the next
+Material to support this demand is given on the next